 A lack of traceability in the chain of chocolate supply means that the child and slave labour is often used in the harvesting and production of crops.
 Surprisingly and devastatingly use of labour of this kind is present throughout many name brands.
 Despite many manufacturers agreeing to end this practice it seems that little progress in procedural changes have been made to actually outlaw this abhorrent practice.

 Not ensuring traceability is a way of turning a blind eye to these atrocities.
 As the use of child/slave labour in this industry is so endemic any product that does not have %100 traceability almost certainly has child labour utilised at some point.
 For me claiming that they do not know where their raw materials come from is not good enough.
 It is known that this type of labour is used in the production of chocolate and as such it is known that the likelihood is that they are supporting slavery.

 Ignorance is no excuse.

-I use only Callebaut Belgian chocolate as it is not only a quality product but it has achieved %100 traceability in Cote d'Ivoire and Ghana the two largest cocoa producing countries.
+I use only Callebaut Belgian chocolate and cocoa powder as they are not only quality products but have achieved %100 traceability in Cote d'Ivoire and Ghana the two largest cocoa producing countries.